-Here’s a list of foods that you should not give your dog and always keep safely out of reach of furry paws.
+Here’s a list of foods toxic to dogs - you should never give your dog these foods and always keep them safely out of reach of furry paws.

 But first, what should you do if your dog eats something toxic?

-Get to the vet, straight away.
+If your dog eats one of these foods poisonous to dogs, get to the vet straight away.
 Even calling ahead so they can be prepared for your arrival is important.
 They’ll be able to provide the best, urgent treatment needed to prevent further sickness and long-term health complications.